la2050/archive/_projects/2015/blueprint-earth-is-making-los-angeles-the-environmental-science-capital-of-the-world.md

 'In one sentence, please describe what your organization does': >- Blueprint Earth’s mission is to preserve Earth's environments through scientific research and education.
-'In one to three sentences, please describe your proposal.': >- Blueprint Earth’s vision is to transform Los Angeles into the global leader in environmental science and technology innovation by 2050.
-We are creating a culture of curiosity and innovation that will grow and retain top talent, as well as drive research funding, private investments, and environmental startups.
-We want the name "Los Angeles" to be to the environmental science world what "Hollywood" is to the film world by 2050.
 Where will you be working?:
   - Central LA
   - East LA